EFMN collects and maintains the following types of donor information:

 Discontinuing Contact Upon Request

 It is the policy of EFMN to communicate with donors according to their expressed preferences whenever possible.
-EFMN will discontinue or change the method used to contact any person upon that person’s oral or written request directed to the organization, its development staff or other agent.
+EFMN will discontinue or change the method used to contact any person upon that person’s oral or written request directed to the organization, its development staff, or another agent.

 EFMN shall maintain a record of all requests by persons who indicate to the Foundation, its professional fundraiser, or other agents, that they do not wish to be contacted by or on behalf of the Epilepsy Foundation of Minnesota.